 Another strand of research that particularly interests me is that of the science of consciousness.
 In some ways this has been the locus of my research, since chunking, I believe, is one of the main functions of conscious thought.
 In addition, working memory and attention are arguably intrinsically conscious processes.
 I’ve also published a couple of papers, in collaboration with my former boss, Adrian Owen, in assessing residual consciousness in vegetative state patients.

-I’m therefore very lucky currently to be in a position to explore this field, in a very interdisciplinary way, at the relatively new dedicated institute, the Sackler Centre for Consciousness Science, at the University of Sussex.
+After Cambridge, I was therefore very lucky currently to be in a position to explore this field, in a very interdisciplinary way, at the relatively new dedicated institute, the Sackler Centre for Consciousness Science, at the University of Sussex, from 2010, where I carried out theoretical and empirical research into consciousness science, and was involved in synaesthesia and cognitive training research.

-In addition to all of the above, I’ve also collaborated with various scientists on projects relating to cognitive training and memory deficits in Alzheimer’s disease.
+In addition to all of the above, I’ve also collaborated with various scientists on projects relating to memory deficits in Alzheimer’s disease.

 Below is a list of my peer-reviewed academic articles and book chapters reflecting all of the above interests, with direct article downloads where available.
 For citation data, up to date h-index stats and so on you might also wish to visit my Google Scholar profile here.